A Mysterious Discovery on Somerton Beach

 “Despite the considerable media coverage and police efforts, the man seemed to belong to no one, known to none,” observed journalist Peter Grayson.

-Further adding to the mystery was a scrap of paper found in a concealed pocket of the man’s pants, with the printed words “Tamám Shud” – Persian for “ended” or “finished.”
+Further adding to the mystery was a scrap of paper found in a concealed pocket of the man’s pants, with the printed words “Tamám Shud” – Persian for “it’s over” or “it’s finished.”
 This clue led investigators to a hidden compartment in a car near the beach, containing a peculiar book: “The Rubaiyat” by Omar Khayyam.
-In this book were faint pencil markings resembling a code or cipher, which remains undeciphered to this day.
+The book from which the page had been torn was located.
+On the back of the book’s cover, detectives read through indentations left from previous handwriting, a local phone number, an unidentified number, and a text that resembled a coded message.
+That text hasn’t been deciphered or interpreted to this day.

 “The connection between the paper, the book, and the man’s death remains one of the case’s most baffling elements,” noted cryptologist Alan Mercer.